 If you are secure in your job and expect to be in your home for more than a few years, this is a great time to consider refinancing.
 “Any time you are going to be in your house for the foreseeable future and can save one half to three quarters of a percentage point on your interest payment, it’s worth considering,” says Greg McBride.

-Schlesinger says those who are moving in the next few years won’t be in their homes long enough to make up for the expenses incurred during the refi.
+But there are also situations where refinancing might not be a good idea.
+Schlesinger says those moving in the next few years won’t be in their homes long enough to make up for the expenses incurred during the refi.
 “Let’s say that I am saving $100 a month, but the whole refi process cost me $5,000,” she says.
 “It’s going to take a while for me to recoup my savings.”
 You’d be saving $1,200 a year in Schlesinger’s example, but if you move in two years, you’ll only have recouped half of the refi costs.

-McBride, meanwhile, says you should avoid trying for a refinance if you find yourself unemployed during the pandemic, no matter how appealing it might be to have a lower mortgage payment.
+McBride, meanwhile, says you should avoid trying for a refinance if you find yourself unemployed, no matter how appealing it might be to have a lower mortgage payment.
 “Banks probably won’t consider you for a refinance if you’re out of work,” he says.
-McBride agrees with Schlesinger that it wouldn’t make sense to refinance if you may not be living in the home long enough to see savings.
-He reminds us, sadly, unemployment can lead to losing your home altogether.

 It’s also important to consider your credit rating, McBride says.
 Your ability to score a new mortgage at a lower interest rate is dependent on your credit history.
-If you have a low credit rating, you may not qualify for an interest rate worthy of savings.
+If you have a low credit rating, you may not qualify for a refinance rate worthy of savings.

 Let’s assume you’re trying to decrease your monthly payment on your mortgage.
-You owe roughly $100,000, and are paying a current interest rate of 4.875%, with 15 years left to go on a 30-year mortgage.
-After some research, you find a lender offering a rate of 3.29% on a 15-year fixed rate.
+You owe roughly $100,000, and your current interest rate is 4.875%, with 15 years left to go on a 30-year mortgage.
+After some research, you find a lender offering a refinance rate of 3.29% on a 15-year fixed rate.
 Here’s how the numbers might run: